Neighbours 30th Anniversary: Cast

-Herbison revealed that the show had Kylie Minogue (who played Charlene Robinson) and Jason Donovan (who played Scott Robinson) "high on their wish list", but both declined the offer.
+Herbison revealed that the show was wishing for Kylie Minogue (who played Charlene Robinson) and Jason Donovan (who played Scott Robinson) to return, but both declined the offer.
 Both agreed to star in Neighbours 30th: The Stars Reunite, a documentary on the successes of the serial.
-Rhumours that the pair were returning circulated social media in August 2014 and a Neighbours spokesperson said, "We don't comment on speculation."
+Rumours that the pair were returning circulated social media in August 2014 and a Neighbours spokesperson said, "We don't comment on speculation."
 Anne Charleston further stated that "I think Kylie is on board for the special and I imagine everyone will be in on it because it's a big occasion."
 Further speculation by fans occurred when Minogue posted an image of new jean overalls she bought, something Charlene would wear during her stint.
 Minogue later said on The Graham Norton Show, "I didn't want to come back for Neighbours 30th anniversary!
 I felt Charlene existed then and that I'd probably let her down."
 Natalie Bassingthwaighte was also asked to return as Izzy Hoyland, but declined due to bad timing.
 Ultimately, Hilary Robinson (Pendelbury), Harold Bishop (Smith), Madge Bishop (Charleston), Lucas Fitzgerald (Major), Vanessa Villante (Sumarwata), Janelle Timmins (Feeney), Guy Carpenter (Williams), Des Clarke (Keane), Tom Ramsay (Files), Nina Tucker (Goodrem), Lucy Robinson (Bell) and Sky Mangel (McIntosh) were all brought back for the celebrations.

 The first of the confirmed returnees were Smith, who played Harold Bishop, and Charleston, who played Madge Bishop, a character previously killed off in 2001.
 Both were invited back to the serial for its 30th anniversary.
 Their returns were announced in November 2014.
-Charleston told Digital Spy, "It was an immediate yes when I was invited to return for the 30th anniversary.
-I wouldn't have missed it and I'm thrilled with the way their story unfolds."
-Smith said of the return, "I spent half my working life on Neighbours and so it's lovely to be back with Anne and all the cast and crew."
-Smith admitted that he "needed" to return to his "comfort zone" after years of retirement.
+Charleston told Digital Spy that she immediately agreed to return and would not have liked to miss it.
+Smith said that he was excited to be working again with the cast and crew.
+Smith admitted that he needed to return to his comfort zone after years of retirement.
 Charleston explained that she had "a lot of fun" working with Oliver and Smith again, adding that it felt as though nothing had changed.
 In a behind-the-scenes video, Charleston confirmed that Madge's personality would remain the same as it was before her death.
-Charleston remarked that the thing that had changed the most amount Neighbours was the fact that cast and crew received free morning tea and lunch.
+Charleston remarked that the thing that had changed the most about Neighbours was that cast and crew received free morning tea and lunch.